Probing the $Zb\bar{b}$ anomalous couplings via exclusive $Z$ boson decay: Theoretical analysis

 \section{Theoretical analysis}

 The exclusive decay width of $Z\to \Upsilon(ns)+\gamma$, in the framework of NRQCD, can be written as~\cite{Bodwin:1994jh}, \beq \Gamma[Z\to \Upsilon(ns)+\gamma]=\hat{\Gamma}[Z\to (b\bar{b})+\gamma]\langle\mathcal{O}^{\Upsilon(ns)}(^3S_1)\rangle. \eeq Here, $\hat{\Gamma}[Z\to (b\bar{b})+\gamma]$ is the short-distance coefficient, which is independent of the bottomonium state and can be obtained by matching the calculation of perturbative QCD and NRQCD.
 The effect of non-perturbative physics is described by the long-distance matrix element $\langle\mathcal{O}^{\Upsilon(ns)}(^3S_1)\rangle$, whose value can be extracted from the experimental measurement of the decay width $\Gamma[\Upsilon(ns)\to e^+e^-]$.
 We note that in the framework of NRQCD, the relativistic corrections to this decay width will be suppressed by $\mathcal{O}(v^2)$, with $v$ being the relative velocity of the bottom quarks in the meson rest frame.
 It was shown in Refs.~\cite{Huang:2014cxa,Bodwin:2017pzj} that its numerical effect is very small and will be ignored in this work.
 Below, we will calculate the partial decay width of $\Gamma[Z\to \Upsilon(ns)+\gamma]$ at the LO and NLO, using the NRQCD factorization formalism.
-In order to consider the impact of the non-standard $Zb\bar{b}$ couplings to the exclusive radiative decay $Z\to \Upsilon(ns)+\gamma$, we consider the following effective Lagrangian, \beq \mathcal{L}_{\rm eff}=\frac{g_W}{2c_W}\bar{b}\gamma_\mu\left(\kappa_V g_V^b-\kappa_A g_A^b\gamma_5\right)b Z_\mu, \eeq where $g_W$ is the $SU(2)_L$ gauge coupling.
+In order to consider the impact of the non-standard $Zb\bar{b}$ couplings to the exclusive radiative decay $Z\to \Upsilon(ns)+\gamma$, we consider the following effective Lagrangian: \beq \mathcal{L}_{\rm eff}=\frac{g_W}{2c_W}\bar{b}\gamma_\mu\left(\kappa_V g_V^b-\kappa_A g_A^b\gamma_5\right)b Z_\mu, \eeq where $g_W$ is the $SU(2)_L$ gauge coupling.
 The parameters $g_V^b=-1/2+2/3s_W^2$ and $g_A^b=-1/2$ are the vector and axial-vector components of the $Zb\bar{b}$ coupling in the SM, respectively.
 Here $c_W=\cos\theta_W$ and $s_W=\sin\theta_W$, with $\theta_W$ being the weak mixing angle of the SM.
-We introduce the parameters $\kappa_{V,A}$ to parametrize possible NP effects and $\kappa_{V,A}=1$ in the SM.
+The parameters $\kappa_{V,A}$ are introduced to parametrize possible NP effects and $\kappa_{V,A}=1$ in the SM.
+Although the dipole operators (with $\sigma_{\mu\nu}$ term) could also contribute to the anomalous $Z-b-{\bar b}$ couplings, its contribution to the exclusive decays $Z \to \Upsilon(ns)+\gamma$ would be a sub-leading effect as compared to that from $\kappa_{V,A}$.
+This is because the dipole operators can only be induced at loop level~\cite{Arzt:1994gp}, while $\kappa_{V,A}$ can be generated at tree level (see, for example, Ref.~\cite{Choudhury:2001hs}) from a renormalizable ultraviolet (UV) completion theory.
+In this study, we only consider the impact of new physics effects which can be parametrized in the form of $\kappa_{V,A}$, as shown in Eq.~\eqref{eq:effL}.
+In the Standard Model effective field theory (SMEFT) context, the anomalous $\kappa_{V,A}$ can be matched to some dimension-6 effective operators after the electroweak symmetry breaking~\cite{Buchmuller:1985jz,Grzadkowski:2010es}.
+Though the dimension-6 dipole operators could also contribute to the rare decay processes under consideration, their effect will be ignored in this study.